Intilery/intilery.github.io/docs/guides/protocols.md

 With your tracking plan living in Intilery, any event or property that does not match the tracking plan will generate a violation.
 Violations are displayed in the event stream enabling you to validate or fix these.
 Non conforming events are not recorded.
-All events (apart from the Intielry default events, page, screen etc) are not recorded until validated.
+All events (apart from the Intilery default events, page, screen etc) are not recorded until validated.

 [4.
 Resolve data issues with transformations](/docs/guides/protocols)